-Ron Stigers is the Senior Highway Technician and is the Department's representative on construction projects.
-His experience and knowledge in the areas of soils and road construction operations and methods ensure that contractors are complying with the plans, specifications and provisions of the contract.
+The Senior Highway Technician position is currently vacant.
+This is the Department’s representative on construction projects.
+The experience and knowledge is in the areas of soils and road construction operations.
+Methods are used to ensure that contractors are complying with the plans, specifications and provisions of the contract.

 William Bomier, Permits Agent, gathers background information needed to complete the applications for the various regulatory permits needed for construction and maintenance operations carried out by the Department.
 They also prepare the documents needed for right-of-way acquisition on construction project corridors and works with property owners throughout the acquisition process.